Meet Our Staff:

 Tiffanie Jacob is the DRC President .
 She is a NoCo native; born and raised in Massena.
 Married with five children, one fur-baby, and one grandchild.
 Her youngest son was a member of DRC.
 Her number one priority is her family.
 She believes in advocating for children; especially ones that are not listened to or are unable to advocate for themselves.
 She is her children’s loudest advocate.
 If you need her, she would be there to advocate for your child as well.
 She has studied Early Childhood Education and plans to continue to grow her education in the Mental Health field.

 Kris Rozelle, (pronouns: she/her) is the DRC Board Vice President.
-She recently began volunteering at both Centers because her passion is working with these kids.
+She began volunteering at DRC because her passion is working with these kids.
 She is a professional mixed media artist residing in Norwood NY with her 3 cats.
 She serves a Co Vice President for the Massena Arts Association.
 Kris specializes in many forms of art such as painting, digital art, and glass bead jewelry to name a few and has taught both kids and adults for over 25yrs.
 Kris has written and implemented an art grant program for kids in the (NoCo) age 5-up for over 6yrs and an Arts Academy program for kids 5-up for 7yrs.
 Kris has exhibited her art work in galleries all over St. Lawrence County and Syracuse, N.Y.
 She owns her art businesses Kris A Lis Designs and Phoenix Rising Art.
 She has a BA in Psychology and Studio Art from SUNY Potsdam.
 Kris has been painting since age five and is primarily self-taught.
 She has a Master’s Degree in teaching Childhood Education and experience in mentoring.

 Kris lived and taught in Queensland Australia in 2007 where the kid’s education was focused on utilizing art, math, science, character education and the older kids helping the younger ones.
 She is very passionate and believes that education should embody many modalities centered around the child’s needs and a safe environment to explore, not a cookie-cutter curriculum.
 She is passionate about teaching art as a modality to healing to people across all ages, abilities and walks of life and when she’s not creating or writing, she’s fishing or serving on the worship team at her church.